josev2046/VW-CP12/README.md

 ## 1. Introduction

 The CP-12 is not a standard linear step sequencer; it is a dynamic radial polyrhythm engine dedicated to the foundational rhythms of flamenco.
-Where traditional drum machines lock into rigid grids, the CP-12 fluidly adapts its architecture to generate the true *compás* of six distinct *palos*.
+Where traditional drum machines lock into rigid grids, the CP-12 fluidly adapts its architecture to generate the true *compás* of several distinct *palos*, as well as purely mathematical polyrhythmic ratios.
 It pits a heavy foot pattern against intersecting hand claps (*palmas*).
-The radial interface visualises the cycle as a continuous loop, mathematically rebuilding itself in real time to represent both complex 12-step ternary polyrhythms and driving 8-step binary grooves.
+The radial interface visualises the cycle as a continuous loop, mathematically rebuilding itself in real time to represent complex 12-step ternary polyrhythms, 8-step binary grooves, and tight 6-step *medio compás* cycles.

 ## 2. Master controls & architecture